theendercore/PrettierHitboxes/readme.md

 # Prettier Hitboxes

 Prettier Hitboxes is a fork of [Pretty hitboxes](https://modrinth.com/mod/pretty-hitboxes).
-Updated to the latest version of the game.
-And using Fzzy config.
+Updated to the latest version of the game and using Fzzy config.

 Original Description: